Skip to main navigation Skip to search Skip to main content

 Biography

-Dr. Philip Wing Keung Chan is a Senior Lecturer in the Faculty of Education, Monash University.
-His research work is focused on network governance, policy network, leadership and public education reform, especially in the context of Chinese enterprise schools.
+Dr. Philip Wing Keung Chan is a senior lecturer and the course leader of Master of Education, and Master of Inclusive Education in the Faculty of Education, Monash University.
+His research work is focused on AI in education, education policy, network governance, and leadership.
 He developed the concept of ‘Asia as method’, which offers multiple frames of reference in education research, including inter-referencing amongst countries in Asia.
 This is new territory in academic research.
 It is of particular benefit to students from Asia, for whom only a western theoretical lens has previously been available to look at education issues in their home countries.

 His edited/authored book are 'Asia Pacific Education: Diversity, Challenges and Changes' (Monash University Publishing, 2012), 'Equality in Education: Fairness and Inclusion' (Senses Publishers, 2014), 'Asia as Method in Education Studies: A Defiant Imagination' (Routledge, 2015), 'Asia Pacific Education: Leadership, Governance and Administration' (Information Age Publishing, 2019), 'Public Education Reform and Network Governance: Lessons from China's State-owned Enterprise Schools' (Routledge, 2019), and 'School Governance in Global Contexts: Trends, Challenges and Practices' (Routledge, 2022).